alexmill/trump_transcripts/transcripts/primary_debate_2016-03-03.md

 He has lied so much about my record.
 And I will tell you this.
 First of all, I got a call from my sister and brother tonight, and they said we had no idea Dad gave you $200 million.
 Believe me, I started off with $1 million.
 I built a company that's worth more than $10 billion.
 And I say it not in a bragging way, but that's the kind of thinking we need.
 Very low debt, tremendous cash flow.
 My financials are all — they're all in there with the federal elections.
 You've seen them.
 Everybody has seen them.
 I say it only because that's the kind of thinking this country needs with $19 trillion in debit.
 Believe me.
 They devalue their currencies.
 I will do that.
 And by the way, I have been doing it more and more.
 But they devalue their currencies, in particular China.
 Mexico is doing a big number now, also.
 Japan is unbelievable what they're doing.
 They devalue their currencies, and they make it impossible for clothing-makers in this country to do clothing in this country.
 And if you look at what's happened on Seventh Avenue, and you look at what's happened in New York with the garment industry, so much of the clothing now comes out from Vietnam, China, and other places.
 And it's all because of devaluation.
 By the way, the Trans-Pacific, if you look at the TPP, a total disaster, which, by the way, Marco is in favor of, they need — it is a disaster for our country.
 It's trying to be approved by various people, including President Obama.
 And I'll tell you something.
 The biggest problem with that is: They don't take into concurrence the devaluation.
 They're devaluing their currency.
-And they're killing — they're going to...[ crosstalk ]
+And they're killing — they're going to...
 No, no. I have very good answers.
 I know what's happening with the economy.
 You don't know a thing.
 You haven't employed in your life one person.
-I have employed tens of thousands of people. [ crosstalk ] You haven't employed one person.
+I have employed tens of thousands of people.
+You haven't employed one person.
 Oh, you know what?
 You know what?
 Take a look at Trump Steaks.
 By the way, that's the other thing...
-Mitt Romney...[ crosstalk ]... false, totally false.
-And now the funny thing is he didn't talk about the hundreds of really successful jobs, the buildings all over the world that have made a fortune. [ crosstalk ]
+Mitt Romney...... false, totally false.
+And now the funny thing is he didn't talk about the hundreds of really successful jobs, the buildings all over the world that have made a fortune.
 I will.
 Don't worry about it, Marco.
 Don't worry about it.
 Don't worry about it little Marco, I will.
-Don't worry about it, little Marco. [ crosstalk ]
+Don't worry about it, little Marco.
 This guy has a number one — the number one absentee record in the United States...
 He doesn't show up to vote.
 That's why the people in Florida do not like him.